 One of the best parts of traveling is the thrills you experience along the way.
-We’ve partnered with adventure travel expert Jeremy Scott Foster from TravelFreak, as he talks about some of the most exhilarating travel bucket list items you can try around the world.
+We’ve partnered with adventure travel expert Jeremy Scott Foster from TravelFreak, as he talks about some of the most exhilarating travel bucket list items you can one day try around the world.

 What’s your favorite souvenir to take back home from a vacation?
 A few tacky magnets or maybe some cheap shot glasses?